 SATURDAY, 11 APRIL 1942

-RAAF - After a sweep over Lae, Lost is P-40E A29-38 that force lands on the beach near Salamaua.
+RAAF - After a sweep over Lae, Force landed on the beach near Salamaua is P-40E A29-38 (prisoner, executed).

 5th AF - 22nd BG B-26 attack Lakunai Drome near Rabaul.
 Lost is B-26 40-1418 that force lands on the return flight.
 Its crew return to their unit on May 28th.
 3rd BG A-24s bomb Lae, lost is A-24 Dive Bomber 41-15773.

 IJN - Taijun Maru accidentally catches fire and sinks into Truk Lagoon.

 (SWPA, 5th Air Force): Royce

 Mission Australia-based B-25's, staging through Mindanao,